-- Within 48 hours after paying your deposit you will receive an email from the Registry office with your student number and instructions in setting up your Webmail (student email address).
+- Within 48 hours after paying your deposit you will receive an email from the Registry office with your student number and instructions on how to set up your student email address.

-- Once you have set up your Webmail you must log in to Moodle with the same login credentials as your Webmail.
+- After you've set up your email address, log on to Moodle with the same login credentials.

-- From the Moodle home page, scroll down to find Student Resources.
+- On the Moodle home page, scroll down to find Student Resources.

 International Student Orientation Part I